akri16/cloud-help/kubectl-commands.md

 Delete|Replace pod with yaml<br>
 `kubectl delete|replace -f <FILE.yaml>`

+Port Forward to access a Pod from your host computer <br>
+`kubectl port-forward <POD NAME> 8080:80 &`
+- Usually runs in forground.
+Adding `&` makes it run in background
+- Use `fg` to bring it to foreground again

 ### Generate YAML Files
 - These fit into the DevOps practices as you can commit the YAML files to your git repos
 - DO NOT write YAML files.
 Always generate them.
 As you can make mistakes while writing <br>